Pointless points based posturing in Government’s new immigration policy proposals

 Stringent documentary requirements and detailed assessment criteria are in place for all endorsing bodies.
 Successfully applying for endorsement can be challenging, even for the most talented applicants.

-For more detailed information on this new category, please see our Global Talent FAQs.
+For more detailed information on endorsement from Tech Nation and how to apply, please see our Global Talent FAQs.

 Our specialist private client immigration team has a wealth of experience assisting clients with complex exceptional talent and exceptional promise applications.
 We can assist in preparation of the necessary documentation and help to ensure your application is fast tracked as much as possible by the endorsing body and by the Home Office once the subsequent visa application is submitted.